MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Classifier Training Phase

-The classifier learning phase is the most important part of the system: the object detection and tracking depend on it.
+The classifier training phase is the most important part of the system: the object detection and tracking depend on it.
 Matlab scripts have been developed to automate the entire procedure, from the \textit{frames acquisition} to the \textit{classifier synthesis} and \textit{performance evaluation}.
-To this aim, the learning process has been split into four parts, as it is depicted in Fig.~\ref{fig:systemSchematicDescription}: the frames acquisition, the image cropping, the classifier synthesis and the performance evaluation.
+To this aim, the training process has been divided into four parts, as depicted in Fig.~\ref{fig:systemSchematicDescription}: the frames acquisition, the bounding box selection, the classifier synthesis and the performance evaluation.